 "My sister had just got back from Benidorm and had a terrible time since there were too many Spanish people...well I guess I know where they all came from now.
 Absolute joke."

 The Wigans spent the rest of their holiday in their hotel room surviving on a diet of tea and complimentary biscuits.
 The agency Deep Sol Breaks has refused to refund the trip and is unavailable for comment.
-The Wigans have decided to venture to the English coast for their next vacation "it were 30 degrees back home, you can drink the water and there are people" says Barry, predicting a trend in staycation's for 2019.
+The Wigans have decided to venture to the English coast for their next vacation "it were 30 degrees back home, you can drink the water and there are people" says Barry, predicting a trend in staycation's in the future.